 Sometimes, good things go away – such as the frosted C9 bulbs.
 You know, the ones where the paint chips off.
 Yeah, those frosted C9 bulbs of Charlie Brown goodness.

 No offense, Arduino.
 I love you and want to give you a great big bear hug because you are amazing, but you’re represented quite well in the wwworld and I don’t have much to add.

 But, the world seriously needs to bring back the nostalgic C9 bulb, and that’s what I’m here for.

 This is NOT About the Arduino, Code, or Power

-I’m an Enneagram Type 5, and would rather not cover things that have already been covered.
+I’d rather not cover things that have already been covered.

 - Adafruit already wrote a great article on power.
 Read it.